Becoming You With Julie

 5 from 1 vote

-A bold, fresh Thai Noodle Salad with a mix of crunchy veggies, cold rice noodles, and a creamy, spicy peanut sauce.
+A bold, fresh Thai Noodle Salad with a mix of crunchy veggies, cold rice noodles, and a creamy, spicy Asian peanut sauce.
 Packed with Thai-inspired flavors, it's perfect for meal prep or an easy, healthy meal.

 Prep Time: 20 minutes mins